alan-maguire/wss/README.md

 - containers/VMs use cgroups and we want to have a method that can capture their memory utilization; and
-- we can simply lauch a process in a cgroup via cgexec if we want to test that, so we can support fine-grained tracking of workloads if needed.
+- we can simply lauch a process in a cgroup via cgexec if we want to test that, so we can still support fine-grained tracking of workloads if needed.

 # Resident Set Size (RSS) versus Working Set Size (WSS)